Sky Blue Markers: Circle K Clubs

 Bring Up Grades (BUG)

-BUG is a program designed to provide recognition to students who raise their grades into an acceptable range, and maintain r continue to raise them from one grading period to the next.
-To obtain a sponsorship tool kit, click here.
+BUG is a program designed to provide recognition to students who raise their grades into an acceptable range, and maintain or continue to raise them from one grading period to the next.